 I am a PhD candidate in the School of Journalism and Mass Communication at UW-Madison, under Dr. Dhavan Shah and Dr. Catalina Toma as my co-advisors.
 My research emphasis is computer-mediated communication and health, primarily focusing on behavioral change and intervention.

-I'm currently pursuing two lines of research: (1) to examine how health technology enhances communication and shapes user’s cognitions and behaviors, specifically in the context of critical care and care transitions; (2) to study media-based task-switching behavior and investigate its antecedents, dynamics and outcomes.
+I'm currently pursuing two lines of research: (1) to examine how health technology enhances communication and shapes user’s cognitions and behaviors, specifically in the context of critical care transitions and health campaigns; (2) to study problematic media use and investigate its antecedents, dynamics and outcomes related to well-being.

 Areas of Research